psyomn/weaver/questions.markdown

 *Who set the weaver on his task to keep it segregated?*

-> Will be thinking on this.
+> We decided some entity that is leeching off the power of the current universe.
+> A la dictator style.
+And the weaver might be of the creation of that entity.
+> The weaver does not know this.
+The weaver finds out and chooses the wanted
+> course of action, as described later.

+## The Weaver, and Voidmakers (Pathbringers)

 *What does failure and success look like from the weaver?*

 I think, at least initially, that failure looks like someone slipping through the void.
 Anyone he is unable to actually prevent from either going in voluntarily or being drawn in.

+> I would like to hint that the Weaver would rather not have the power.
+> Essentially, if the weaver ends up weaving the final boss out of existence,
+> the power could vanish, liberating the weaver from his task.

 *Which costs more: repairing a rip or tearing one in the first place?*